 Two years after he had set up his workshop, he went heavily into debt.
-He had taken out two loans at high interest and unable to meet the payments.
-His state of affairs took a turn for the worse at mid-day on 16th May 1896 when a policeman went to his house and gave to his wife a summons, charging him with felony.
+He had taken out two loans at high interest and was unable to meet the payments.
+His state of affairs took a turn for the worse at mid-day on 16th May 1896 when a policeman went to his house and gave his wife a summons, charging him with felony.

 Later that day at around 4 pm, Fred went for a walk in Foster Hill Road Cemetery.
 When he reached the upper part of the cemetery he approached James Horrell, a labourer who was employed there.
-Fred mentioned the grass, which he was cutting, and went on to say that, he had enjoyed his walk by Brickhill Farm, and added that he had been unwell recently.
+Fred mentioned the grass, which he was cutting, and went on to say that he had enjoyed his walk by Brickhill Farm, and added that he had been unwell recently.
 James Horrell thought he looked strange as he walked away and caught sight of a couple of bottles in his pocket.
 When Fred saw they were seen he pulled his coat over them to hide them.

 James Horrell called his brother, who was at work some distance off, and together they laid Fred on his back and placed a coat under his head.
 He did not move and his eyes were in a fixed stare.
 He ran down to Mr. Dann the Cemetery Registrar and Superintendent to send for the doctor.

-Dr. Hugh Cecil Addison of 94 Foster Hill Road stated he went at once to the cemetery and found the deceased lying near the bench, on his back.
-The bottles were lying on the seat, and the round one had a strong smell of bitter almonds about it, and the other smelt of either brandy or rum.
+Dr. Hugh Cecil Addison of 94 Foster Hill Road stated that he went at once to the cemetery and found the deceased lying near the bench, on his back.
+The bottles were lying on the seat, and the round one had a strong smell of bitter almonds about it, whiel the other smelt of either brandy or rum.
 The deceased’s breath had an odd odour of bitter almonds.
 The crystals were cyanide of potassium, a very deadly poison used in photography and electroplating.
 Five grains of it would have a fatal effect.

-His son Frederick stated that he was a jeweller at Tunbridge Street, Kings Cross, London.
+Fred Leyman’s son Frederick stated that he was a jeweller at Tunbridge Street, Kings Cross, London.
 He told the inquest that he last saw his father at Kings Cross Station, a fortnight before he died.
 He said his father appeared to be his usual self.
 He did not complain of trouble, and he did not know why his father was visiting London.
 He said his father never mentioned being unwell.

-The Coroner called attention to the fact that it was laid down under 17 of the Pharmacy Act of 1868, that it was unlawful to sell deadly poisons, among them cyanide of potassium, unless the vessel containing them were labelled clearly with the name of the item, the word “Poison,” and the name and address of the seller.
+The Coroner called attention to the fact that it was laid down under Rule 17 of the Pharmacy Act of 1868, that it was unlawful to sell deadly poisons, among them cyanide of potassium, unless the vessel containing them was labelled clearly with the name of the item, the word “Poison,” and the name and address of the seller.
 The round bottle containing the cyanide of potassium in this case bore only the name of a London Chemist, but the Coroner pointed out to the Jury that it was quite possible for the deceased to have taken crystals from a large bottle, which might have been correctly labelled.
 He mentioned those facts to show that possibly the formalities of the law had not been complied with.

 Verdict: Fred Leyman killed himself while the balance of his mind was disturbed.

-Source Bedfordshire Times and Independent May 1896
+Bedfordshire Times and Independent May 1896

 Researcher Linda S. Ayres